VCO Based SensorsVCOs can form a clever way to digitize analog data.

-It might seem impossible that a single wire pair can handle both power and data, but in fact we can multiplex the data stream on power using the circuit shown in the figure.
+It might seem impossible that a single wire pair can handle both power and data, but in fact we can multiplex the data stream on

 The three resistors on the right hand side of the figure form a voltage divider that develops some potential across R2.
 The voltage divider is located in the main computer that receives data transmitted by the remotely located sensor.
 This voltage goes over (possibly long) wires to the sensor assembly consisting of the sensor itself, a VCO, the transistor Q1, and a micropower voltage regulator.